CarSomma/streamlit_saffron/streamlit_exercise/penguins_st_tutorial.md

 # Streamlit Tutorial: Exploring the PenguinsPalmer Dataset

-This Streamlit tutorial guides you through creating an interactive data exploration app using the palmerpenguins dataset and is based on the [penguins exercise](README.md#data-analysis-excercise-on-penguins).
-Therefore, please make sure to complete first the penguins excercise, and  then follow the tasks step by step to build your app.
+🙌🏼 You made it so far 🛹 🗿!!!

+You have:
++ Gained some basics 🔋 on [Streamlit](streamlit.md)
++ Recapped some basics on 📈📊 [EDA](../warmup_exercises/README.md#data-analysis-📈📊-on-palmerpenguins-🐧) with pandas/matplolib/seaborn
++ Recapped how to use a 🔮 [pretrained model](../warmup_exercises/README.md#model-prediction-🔮-on-palmerpenguins-🐧) with sklearn

+🥳🕰️ Time to build a 🐧 Web-App with Streamlit based on the [penguins exercise](../warmup_exercises/README.md#data-analysis-📈📊-on-palmerpenguins-🐧).

-## Task 1: Environment Setup
+## Task 0: Environment Setup

 Before we start, ensure you are working within your Streamlit environment.
 If not, activate the environment with the following command: